fivetran/dbt_ad_reporting/README.md

 > The individual platform models may have additional platform-specific metrics and fields better suited for deep-dive analyses at the platform level.

+### Materialized Models
+Each Quickstart transformation job run materializes 8 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?
 ### Step 1: Pre-Requisites
-**Connector**: Have at least one of the below supported Fivetran ad platform connectors syncing data into your warehouse.
+**Connector**: Have at least one of the below supported Fivetran ad platform connections syncing data into your destination.
 This package currently supports:
     - [Amazon Ads](https://fivetran.com/docs/applications/amazon-ads)
     - [Apple Search Ads](https://fivetran.com/docs/applications/apple-search-ads)
     - [Facebook Ads](https://fivetran.com/docs/applications/facebook-ads)